THE ART & SCIENCE OF MAKING MEC CLAY COOKWARE

 THE FINAL FINISH: THE METHOD OF TERA-SIGILLATA — USING FINE CLAY NOT GLAZE

-The bone-dried pots are then given their final finishing.
-Again, on the wheel, a thin coating of terracotta clay and water is applied to the outside of the pot and lid and the pieces are then hand polished with a special wooden tool to a smooth finish.
-This method of finishing a pot without the use of any glaze–a toxic liquid coating–dates back to over several thousands of years, and is called Tera-sigillata.
-It is the best way to get a clean finish for the pot without using toxic glaze.
-It’s hard work that requires a lot of skill but is totally worth it!
+The bone-dried pots are then given their final finishing on the wheel.
+A thin coating of the finest partials of MEC clay with water (no additives) is applied to the outside of the pot and lid and the pieces are then hand burnished with a special wooden tool to a smooth finish.
+This method of finishing a pot without the use of glaze–a toxic liquid coating–dates back to over several thousands of years, and is called Tera-sigillata in the west.
+It is the best way to get a clean finish without using toxic glaze.
+It’s hard work and requires skill but is totally worth the effort!

 …AND FINALLY THE MOST ANTICIPATED FIRING PROCESS